aaronbloomfield/ccc/hws/btcparser/index.md

 ### Provided files

 We have a number of files of the blockchain itself.
-Blockchain block counting is indexed from 0, so a file that contains the first 10 blocks will hold blocks 0-9.
-Block 0 is the genesis block.
+Blockchain block counting is indexed from 0 (the genesis block), so a file that contains the first 10 blocks will hold blocks 0-9.

+- Files with single blocks
-- [blk00000-b0.blk](blk00000-b0.blk) is just the genesis block
+    - [blk00000-b0.blk](blk00000-b0.blk) is block 0, the genesis block
+    - [blk00000-b29664.blk](blk00000-b29664.blk) is block 29,664, the first block with a compactSize unsigned integer that takes up more than one byte -- this may help you ensure you are reading those values in properly
+    - A number of individual block files to help you ensure that the Merkle tree hashes are computed properly; see below for their purpose.
+Those block files are blocks [170](blk00000-b170.blk), [546](blk00000-b546.blk), [586](blk00000-b586.blk), [26,816](blk00000-b26816.blk), [2812](blk00000-b2812.blk), [49,820](blk00000-b49820.blk), and [53,066](blk00000-b53066.blk)
+- Files with multiple blocks
     - [blk00000-f10.blk](blk00000-f10.blk) (2.3 Kb) contains the first 10 blocks
     - [blk00000-f100.blk](blk00000-f100.blk) (24 Kb) contains the first 100 blocks
     - blk00000.blk (125 Mb) contains the first 119,341 Bitcoin blocks.
-Due to this file's size, it is not kept in this repository, but a link to it can be found on the Collab landing page.
+Due to this file's size, it is not kept in this repository, but can be found on Collab in the Resources tool
-- Block 29,664 ([blk00000-b2812.blk](blk00000-b29664.blk)) is the first block with a compactSize unsigned integer that takes up more than one byte -- this may help you ensure you are reading those values in properly.
+- Helper programs
+    - [check_genesis_json.py](check_genesis_json.py.html) ([src](check_genesis_json.py)) will help you ensure that your JSON output is correct -- see the comments in the file for a description of how to use it
+    - [change_byte.py](change_byte.py.html) ([src](change_byte.py)) will help with checking for blockchain errors -- see below for how to use it

 ### Part 1: Reading in the blockchain

-Your program will take one command-line parameter: the file to read in.
+Your program will take in exactly one command-line parameter: the file to read in.
+You can assume that there will always be one command line parameter provided, and that that file will exist.
 Sample files are provided above -- both large and small.

 #### Block group file format